Feed My Sheep is a humble effort to bring pastors and church leaders together to foster friendship, partnership, and mutual encouragement.

 Aaron Menikoff: Dr. Aaron Menikoff is the pastor of Mount Vernon Baptist Church in Atlanta, Georgia.
 Prior to his ministry at Mount Vernon, he served on staff at Capitol Hill Baptist Church in Washington D.C. and Third Avenue Baptist Church in Louisville, KY.
 Aaron holds his Ph.D. from Southern Baptist Theological Seminary.
 Aaron is the founder of Feed My Sheep, an annual conference for pastors and church leaders in Georgia.
 In addition to pastoral ministry, Aaron is a visiting lecturer at Reformed Theological Seminary (Atlanta).
 He is also the author of Politics and Piety and Character Matters: Shepherding in the Fruit of the Spirit.
 Aaron and his wife, Deana, have four children.

 Alex DiPrima: Alex is the senior pastor of Emmanuel Church, giving special attention to preaching, counseling, and discipleship.
-He grew up in Miami, Florida and then spent his high school and college years in the upstate of South Carolina before moving to the Raleigh-Durham area for seminary training.
 In 2017, he, along with a small team, planted Emmanuel Church in northwest Winston Salem.
 Alex is married to his lovely wife Jenna and they have two children, a son Dominic, and a daughter Camden.
 Alex and Jenna love to read, travel, and show hospitality in their home.
-Alex holds a B.S. in Finance from Clemson University, an M.Div. in Christian Ministry from Southeastern Baptist Theological Seminary, and is currently working on a Ph.D. in Historical Theology from the same institution.
-Alex has had articles published by 9Marks ministries, the Spurgeon Center, and Southeastern Seminary's Center for Faith and Culture.
+Alex holds a B.S. in Finance from Clemson University, an M.Div. in Christian Ministry from Southeastern Baptist Theological Seminary, and Ph.D. in Historical Theology from the same institution.
+Alex has published several articles with 9Marks ministries, the Spurgeon Center, and Southeastern Seminary.